Bushfire Mitigation Works Program

 The program includes:

-- box clearance (removal of vegetation encroaching the required ‘clear’ zone of the road) and hazard tree removal/pruning for access/egress purposes on declared priority roads
+- 250 kilometres of box clearance (removal of vegetation around the required clear zone of the road)

-- ongoing scheduled maintenance works of regrowth of roadside trees affected by the 2009 bushfires
+- ongoing maintenance to roadside trees affected by the 2009 bushfires

 The program is reviewed and continually evolves as we learn more about fire science and behaviour, and as the landscape changes.
 We aim to get the best value for money for the community while reducing fire risk where possible and this means the works program may change annually as new roads are included and others are removed.
 However, when conditions are Severe, Extreme and Code Red, vegetation management only plays a very small part in stopping the spread of a fire.

-Each year, the majority of works are scheduled to be completed by 1 December.
+Each year, the majority of works are scheduled to be completed by 1 December, which balances the potential start of the Fire Danger Period, the need to pre-book contractors, beginning of summer weather patterns and the Christmas holiday period.
 This target can alter by a couple of weeks due to inclement weather, a longer growing season and site accessibility.
-This balances the potential start of the Fire Danger Period, the need to pre-book contractors, beginning of summer weather patterns and the Christmas holiday period.

 If you are concerned about the fire risk in a specific area, please contact us on 9433 3111 to discuss your concerns and a Fire Prevention Officer will undertake an inspection.